 Rule 502.
-He shall instruct the men under him in the proper and safe methods of handling cargo, gear, and equipment.
+He shall instruct the men under him in the proper and safe methods of handling cargo, gear and equipment.
+Special attention shall be focused on safe lashing practices particular to each ship.

 Rule 503.
 He shall report promptly to his foreman or walking boss, or other employer representative on the job, any defect in the gear or machinery, or any unsafe working condition or unsafe working practices.
 Supervision shall act promptly in obtaining correction of any defect in the gear or machinery, or any unsafe working condition or unsafe working practices.